NickCore18/CSEL302/README.md

 ## **Logistic Regression**
 - Logistic Regression is a statistical technique used for predicting the outcome of a categorical dependent variable based on one or more predictor variables.
 It models the probability of a binary event occurring, such as success/failure, yes/no, or pass/fail scenarios.

--Logistic Regression is based on the concept of odds and log-odds.
+- Logistic Regression is based on the concept of odds and log-odds.
 The odds of an event is the ratio of the probability of the event to its complement.
 The logistic model uses these odds, transformed via the logarithm, to predict the probability of the target class.

--Logistic Regression's flexibility makes it applicable in many fields.
+- Logistic Regression's flexibility makes it applicable in many fields.
 In medicine, it predicts disease presence or absence.
 In finance, it assesses credit risk.
 In marketing, it helps predict customer churn.
 These examples underscore its versatility.

--Developing a Logistic Regression model involves several key steps: First, selecting relevant features.
+- Developing a Logistic Regression model involves several key steps: First, selecting relevant features.
 Second, using a training dataset to fit the model.
 Finally, interpreting the model coefficients to understand the influence of each predictor.

--Evaluating the performance of a Logistic Regression model involves metrics such as Accuracy, Precision, Recall, and the F1 Score.
+- Evaluating the performance of a Logistic Regression model involves metrics such as Accuracy, Precision, Recall, and the F1 Score.
 The ROC Curve and AUC provide insights into the model's ability to distinguish between classes.

 - While powerful, Logistic Regression faces challenges like multicollinearity among predictors and the risk of overfitting.
 Techniques such as regularization and careful feature selection can mitigate these issues, enhancing model reliability.